GreenField-Project-Image-Prompt/greenfieldproject/README.md

 Configuration
 ----
 The application requires a connection to a MongoDB database.
-Set the database connection URL in the .env file
+Set the database connection URL in the .env file.

+"DB_CONNECT" for your database link

+"salt" for secret

+"saltRounds" for number of your salt